- This post was updated on 11th June 2025

 The role of a community support worker is to deliver bespoke care and support to people in the community.
 They are responsible for ensuring the clients under their care remain stable and can live independently in the safest way possible.

 Working as a community support worker at Pulse Nursing at Home, your responsibilities can vary depending on the individuals you're caring for and their medical and wellbeing needs.
-To learn more about the role and responsibilities of a Pulse Nursing at Home community support worker, click here.

 What key skills do you need to be a community support worker?

-How can you become a community support worker?
+How to become a community support worker

 What can I expect working as a community support worker?

 Working as a community support worker at Pulse Nursing at Home, you can expect to have a long-lasting career with many opportunities to learn new skills, work with a dedicated team of healthcare professionals and provide high-quality bespoke care to people in the community.
-Here is what our support workers say about working at Pulse Nursing at Home.

 “I like working for Pulse Nursing at Home.
 They are a great company that provides very good pay and many opportunities to develop yourself.
 The Management Team support the staff to ensure they’re well trained.”